wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-osquery.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Check out more about the local configuration of Wazuh in this section of our documentation.
+  :description: Osquery is an operating system monitoring and analytics framework.
+Check out more about the configuration options of the osquery wodle here.

 .. _wodle-osquery: